 According to the World Health Organization (WHO) and the National Alliance on Mental Illness (NAMI), Anxiety Disorders are the most common mental health issues in the world, affecting nearly 40 million Americans each year.

-When anxiety is persistent and occurs when there is no imminent danger, it takes control of a person’s life and has a profound effect on their daily routine.
+When anxiety is persistent and occurs when there is no imminent danger, it takes control of a person’s life and has a profound effect on their daily routine, including home, work or school.

 Anxiety can have an impact on both the physical and emotional well being of a person afflicted with the disorder.